vapor-ware/synse-docs/docs/server/intro.md

 Synse Server is designed as a containerized micro-service to provide a uniform interface to monitor and control devices registered to plugins.
-It does not directly interface with the devices -- that job is left to the plugins which Synse Server interfaces with over an internal gRPC API.
+It does not directly interface with devices -- that job is left to the plugins which Synse Server interfaces with over an internal gRPC API.

 Synse Server can be thought of as the "front-end" interface for devices.
 When a plugin is